 If no error occurred, the process will terminate automatically with an exit code 0.
-The default output format of the output file is Microsoft Office 2007 file, regardless of file extension given as an argument.
-Other types of output formats can be used by passing on different enum class PDF2PowerPoint ::Format values to the conversion function.
+Other types of output format can be used by passing on different enum class PDF2Image::Format values to the conversion function.

 5.3.
 Net C# sample project